Suggested Searches

 Credit: NewSpace Systems.

-As a magnetometer cannot differentiate between different sources of magnetic fields, placement on the spacecraft bus must be carefully considered.
-Sources like reaction wheels and magnetic torquer rods can change the local magnetic field, as well as other sources of electromagnetic fields like power systems, cabling harnesses, and even solar cells (14).
-Spacecraft with critical magnetic field measurement requirements may choose to place the magnetometer on a boom extending from the spacecraft, as magnetic dipole falls off at the cubed reciprocal of distance.
-In addition to careful spacecraft placement, experience has shown that magnetometers may require on-orbit recalibration, which requires orbit position and preferably attitude data.
+As a magnetometer cannot differentiate between sources of magnetic fields, placement on the spacecraft bus must be carefully considered.
+Sources such as reaction wheels and magnetic torquer rods can change the local magnetic field, as well as other sources of electromagnetic fields such as power systems, cabling harnesses, and even solar cells (8).
+Spacecraft with critical magnetic field measurement requirements may choose to place the magnetometer on a boom extending from the spacecraft, as magnetic dipole falls off at the inverse cube of distance.
+In addition to careful spacecraft placement, experience has shown that magnetometers may require on-orbit recalibration, which requires orbital position and preferably attitude data.
 Table 5-6 provides a summary of some three-axis magnetometers available for small spacecraft, one of which is illustrated in Figure 5.4.

 Table 5-6: Three-axis Magnetometers for Small Spacecraft